THE PROJECT

 If you were working or living on those streets you can tell the story of how policy decisions from the city and state and others had an effect on your work or your life—whether positive, negative, or no effect at all.
 If you were part of those policy debates and decisions, you can explain how and why the choices got made.

 If you’re wondering about where I’m coming from, before you tell your story, I’m glad to talk to you about that for as long as you like.
-I have a point of view (see more below)—but my biggest point of view is that, although I had a small part in this story, I didn’t really understand it.
+I have a point of view (here’s a long explanation)—but my biggest point of view is that, although I had a small part in this story, I didn’t really understand it.
 Or at least, not as well as I will, when I talk to you.

 I can just about guarantee you that I will talk with people who disagree with your point of view about this story, and probably others who agree with parts and disagree with parts.
 And that’s why I hope you will talk to me.
 Without a multitude of points of views and stories, we can’t really understand the history of Mass/Cass.
 And until we do, other people can’t learn from it.